EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

 ### Solution two: REPLICA trigger

 Trigger-based replication solutions, you may recall from above, issue this command: ***SET session_replication_role = 'replica'***.
 What this means is that all rules and triggers that are *not* of type replica are skipped (with the exception of always triggers of course).
 Thus, another solution is to set the triggers you want to fire to be of type “replica”.
-Once you do this, however, the triggers will NOT fire in ordinary use—so be careful.
+Once you do this, however, the triggers will NOT fire in ordinary use—​so be careful.
 Let’s see it in action:

 ```
 btest2=# ALTER TABLE pgbench_accounts ENABLE REPLICA TRIGGER elide_phone;